mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

    for j in `seq 1 $N_PARALLEL`   # Loop for parallel executions do
      index=$(($nmax * $i + $id))  # Global index
-     python mycode.py $index &      # Run a program in background. done wait                           # Wait for all parallel executions complete, then go to the next iteration in the loop of serial executions. done
+     python mycode.py $index &      # Run a program in the background. done wait                           # Wait for all parallel executions to complete, then go to the next iteration in the loop of serial executions. done
 ```

 !!!
 "Best-case scenario"
    **This approach is useful for submitting a large number of programs beyond the per-user job limit, when each program requires a short run time and small resources (CPUs and memory)**.